jaanga/jaanga.github.io/documents/learning-to-code/README.md

 Google document: [Learning to Program]( https://docs.google.com/document/d/1qSn_HibbOF-giNUv9OHf4eeUSo9rU2bRSTATQEL8Y0M/edit#heading=h.cn31rmtp8hb )

+There are a good number of really good links in this paper.
+Of particular importance is the section titled "Why Should You Learn to Program?"

-I plan to update the data from this document and copy it here
+I plan to update the data from this document and copy it here.

 </details>